Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 $ git init
 ```

-This command just shows its meaning that to initialize a project
+This command just shows its meaning to initialize a project
-with Git system,
+with the Git system,
 and the terminal will soon show you the output.

 ```
 $ git init
 Initialized empty Git repository in /<your directory>/my-test-project/.git/
 ```
-After that you can simple use `git log` to see the version history.
+After that, you can simply use `git log` to see the version history.
 Let's try:
 ```
 $ git log